 Why it works:

-• Provider gets tax benefits early
+• Provider gets the tax benefits early

 • Customer builds equity over time

-• True ownership achieved, just delayed
+• Real ownership at the end, just delayed

 3. The BYOH (Bring Your Own Hardware) Model